aarshinkov/StoryCom/README.md

 # StoryCom

-Share your stories completely anonymous...
+Share your stories with the world...

 ## Overview